 Firms and Affiliations

 With several colleagues from the Wharton School of the University of Pennsylvania, she has assisted large clients with the development of scenarios and strategic plans, primarily focused on the Middle East and the Former Soviet Union.
-As a Senior Fellow at the Center for Global Strategy for Knowledge-Intensive Organizations at Wharton, she currently engages in research and advisory work that assists corporations in enhancing their ability to work with local governments in emerging markets, developing countries, and post-conflict societies.
-This work focuses primarily on improving outcomes for both the corporations and other stakeholders.
+As a Senior Fellow at the Center for Global Strategy for Knowledge-Intensive Organizations at Wharton, she engaged in research and advisory work that assists corporations in enhancing their ability to work with local governments in emerging markets, developing countries, and post-conflict societies.
+As an independent consultant her work continues to focus on improving outcomes for decision-makers, corporations, non-profits, and their stakeholders.

 Ms. Gray has lived and studied extensively in the Middle East and South Asia.
-Her translations of Iran’s major mystical poet, Hafiz-i Shirazi (d.
-1389) were published in 1995 by White Cloud Press in Ashland, Oregon.
-The translations, The Green Sea of Heaven: Fifty Ghazals from the Diwan-i Hafiz-i Shirazi, are widely-cited and have been favorably reviewed in both academic and literary circles.
-A revised and expanded edition will appear in 2019.
+Wine and Prayer: Eighty Ghazals from the Diwan of Hafiz of Shiraz, a revised and expanded edition of her translations of Iran’s major mystical poet, Hafiz-i Shirazi (d.
+1389), were published in 2019 by White Cloud Press in Ashland, Oregon.
+The translations are widely cited and have been favorably reviewed in both academic and literary circles.
 In concert with Iranian musicians, she has performed Hafiz’s work in multiple venues and produced a CD.
-Other translations of contemporary Iranian poetry can be found in Iran: Poems of Dissent, and in Mantis and Modern Poetry in Translation.
+Other translations of contemporary Iranian poetry can be found in Iran: Poems of Dissent, Mantis (Stanford University), and Modern Poetry in Translation.
 With her colleague Siddiq Wahid, Ms. Gray is currently translating a lower-Ladakhi oral version of Tibet’s primary folk epic, King Kesar of Ling.

 Ms. Gray has a B. A. with high honors from Radcliffe College, Harvard University and a J. D. with honors from Harvard Law School.
 She received her M. F. A. from Warren Wilson College’s Program for Writers in 2009.